-Management will need to identify, assess, and respond to these uncertainties.
-Auditors will also need to identify, assess, and respond to Brexit-related uncertainties to the extent that they have the potential to have a material effect on the financial statements.
+Management will need to identify, assess, and respond to these changes and associated uncertainties for their businesses.
+Auditors will also need to identify, assess, and respond to Brexit-related risks to the extent that they have the potential to have a material effect on the financial statements.

-ISA 315 Understanding the entity and its environment requires auditors to undertake a risk assessment, which will be key to understanding the risks posed by Brexit and COVID-19.
+ISA 315 'Understanding the entity and its environment' requires auditors to undertake a risk assessment, which will be key to understanding the risks posed by Brexit and COVID-19.
 While undertaking risk assessments, audit teams should consider:

 - Are there any risks exacerbated by the dual impact of Brexit and COVID-19?

-Industry specific risk factors
+Industry-specific risk factors

-Audit teams may find it useful to consider whether there are industry or sector specific risks applicable to the entity.
+When understanding the entity and its environment, auditors may find it useful to consider whether there are industry or sector specific risks applicable to the entity.
 Questions to consider include (but are not limited to):